cheatsnake/backend-cheats/README.md

     End-to-end tests imply checking the operation of the entire system as a whole.
 In this type of testing, the environment is implemented as close to real-life conditions as possible.
 We can draw the analogy that a robot sits at the computer and presses the buttons in the specified order, as a real user would do.

     -   When to use?
         > E2E is the most complex type of test.
 They take a long time to write and to execute, because they involve the whole application.
-So if your application is small (e.g. you are the only one developing it), writing Unit and some integration tests will probably be enough.
+So if your application is small (e.g., you are the only one developing it), writing Unit and some integration tests will probably be enough.

 <details>
     <summary>🔗 <b>References</b></summary>